Guarinov/applied-hands-on-computer-vision/Assignment-2/README.md

 # CILP Assessment: Multimodal Learning

-This project explores multimodal machine learning using a synthetic dataset from **NVIDIA Omniverse**, consisting of simple geometric objects—**cubes** and **spheres**—captured as RGB images and 2D LiDAR projections.
+This project explores multimodal machine learning using a synthetic dataset from **NVIDIA Omniverse**, consisting of simple geometric objects - **cubes** and **spheres** - captured as RGB images and 2D LiDAR projections.
 The main task is **binary classification** of object shape using complementary information from both modalities.
 The workflow includes:

 1. **Dataset Exploration and Preparation:**
    - Build a **FiftyOne dataset** from the RGB and LiDAR images in `data/assessment/`.